JesseFryer/clm/README.md

 # clm
 clm is a vector and matrix mathematics library written in C. It is designed for use in OpenGL projects, much like glm or cglm.
-Matrices are stored in column major representation which alligns with OpenGL's format.
+Matrices are stored in column major representation which aligns with OpenGL's format.

 # Usage